A vanishing result for a Casson-type instanton invariant: Casson-invariant for negative definite four-manifolds

-There is an equivalent viewpoint of the space $\mathscr{A}_a(E)$ and the configuration space $\mathscr{B}$ which is the following: Denote by $P \to X$ a principal bundle with structure group $U(2)$ and by $\ad(P) \to X$ the $PU(2)$ bundle associated to $P$ by the adjoint representation.
+The following is an equivalent viewpoint of the space $\mathscr{A}_a(E)$ and the configuration space $\mathscr{B}$: Denote by $P \to X$ a principal bundle with structure group $U(2)$ and by $\ad(P) \to X$ the $PU(2)$ bundle associated to $P$ by the adjoint representation.
 Let $\mathscr{A}(\ad(P))$ denote the space of $PU(2)$ connections in $\ad(P)$ of class $L^2_l$.
 The group of automorphisms of $P$ of determinant one and Sobolev class $L^2_{l+1}$ acts on $\mathscr{A}(\ad(P))$.
 The space $\mathscr{A}(\ad(P))$ is naturally isomorphic to the space $\mathscr{A}_a(E)$ above if the bundle $P$ is taken as the unitary frame bundle $P_E$ of $E$, and this is equivariant with respect to the mentioned automorphism groups.
 In this case the bundle $\ad(P)$ is naturally identified with the bundle $\su(E)$ of traceless skew-adjoint endomorphisms of $E$.
-Unless we want to make explicit our viewpoint we shall simply write $\mathscr{A}$ for the spaces of connections we have in mind.
+Unless we want to make explicit our viewpoint we shall simply write $\mathscr{A}$ for the spaces of connections we have in mind, or we shall write $\mathscr{A}_l$ for this space if we want to make the dependence on the Sobolev index explicit.

 Principal $U(2)$ bundles or Hermitian vector bundles of rank 2 on a manifold of dimension 4 are classified by their first and second Chern-classes.
 However, it is a common convention in gauge theory, notably in our main references \cite{DK}, \cite{FL}, \cite{K} to encode this information in the determinant line bundle $w \to X$ (or its first Chern class) of $E$ respectively $P$, and in the `instanton number'